 Bernard J. Tyson

-Tyson assumed the role of chairman in January 2014 and has served as CEO since 2013.
-His career at Kaiser Permanente has spanned more than 34 years, and he has successfully managed all major aspects of the organization during this time, serving in roles from hospital administrator and division president to chief operating officer of the Oakland, California-based national health care organization.
+Tyson’s career at Kaiser Permanente spanned more than 30 years, and he had successfully managed all major aspects of the organization during that time, serving in roles from hospital administrator and division president to chief operating officer.

-Tyson’s influence has been felt both nationally and internationally.
-Time has listed him on its list of the most influential people in the world and named him one of the Health Care 50.
-Also, in addition to being named by Modern Healthcare as one of the most influential people in health care for 5 consecutive years, he’s been No. 2 on the 100 Most Influential People in Healthcare list and on Fast Company’s list of most creative people.
+Tyson’s influence was felt both nationally and internationally.
+Time included him on its list of the most influential people in the world and named him one of the Health Care 50.
+In addition to being named by Modern Healthcare as one of the most influential people in health care for five consecutive years, he was No. 2 on the 100 Most Influential People in Healthcare list and on Fast Company’s list of most creative people.

 A San Francisco Bay Area native, Tyson earned a Master of Business Administration in Health Service Administration and a bachelor’s degree in Health Service Management from Golden Gate University in San Francisco.
 He earned a leadership certificate from Harvard University.